In this section

 We thank you for your cooperation and support as we all work together to protect our patients and staff throughout this pandemic.

-To keep up-to-date with the right information about COVID-19, we encourage the community to regularly visit the Victorian DHHS website
+To keep up-to-date with the right information about COVID-19, we encourage the community to regularly visit the Victorian DH website

 Anyone with symptoms of COVID-19 should be tested.